Situju Tuju Cruise Raja Ampat

 Important: Safety

-Dive Masters – Clear judgment and always attentive
+Dive Masters – Sharp judgment, always attentive

 The dive masters, Vhygi and Manu, explain everything clearly, directly and even with drawings if needed.
 You know where you enter, how the dive will go and what to expect.